FAQ for GMP rAAV

 Q: Is the verification of the cell bank in accordance with the Chinese Pharmacopoeia 2015 Three General Principles "The Preparation and Verification Regulations of Animal Cell Matrix for the Verification of Biological Products"?

 Q: There are no HIV, HBV, HCV testing, pyrogen-free tests, and wild virus testing in the general inspection items.
 Do these tests need to be applied?

-A: The product harvest liquid will be tested for exogenous viral factors according to the process characteristics and will not be included in the standard of the original liquid and final product.
+A: The fast service harvest liquid will be tested for exogenous viral factors according to the process characteristics and will not be included in the standard of the original liquid and final product.